-Civil Engineering is the fusion of engineering (the soundness of infrastructures), design (CAD sketches) and art (designing aesthetic structures).
-Main fields include Foundation, Structural, Transportation, Environmental and Water Resources.
+Civil Engineering is the fusion of engineering, design, and art.
+The main fields of study include Foundation, Structural, Transportation, Environmental, and Water Resources.

-Civil engineers call upon science and engineering principles to plan, design, build and maintain infrastructures, including buildings, roads, highways, tunnels, bridges, rail systems, airports, sea ports, water reservoirs, storm water drainage and control plants.
+Civil engineers call upon science and engineering principles to plan, design, build and maintain infrastructure, including buildings, roads, highways, tunnels, bridges, rail systems, airports, sea ports, water reservoirs, storm water drainage, and control plants.

 Why study Civil Engineering at NJIT?

 Civil Engineers are the leading users of sophisticated high-tech products who apply the very latest concepts in computer-aided design (CAD) to support design, construction, project scheduling, and cost control.
 Civil engineering encompasses the planning, design, construction, and operation of facilities essential to modern life, ranging from transit systems to offshore structures to space satellites.
 Civil engineers are problem solvers, meeting the challenges of pollution, traffic congestion, drinking water and energy needs, urban redevelopment, and community planning.
 As technology progresses, the world's population increases, and environmental concerns mount, the civil engineer has a vital role to play in improving the quality of life.